 The oversight council was created in the aftermath of the crisis under the Dodd-Frank law and evaluates leverage and derivative liabilities of firms with more than $50 billion in assets.
 A company under consideration as a SIFI can challenge the notice within 30 days.

 Bank holding companies with more than $50 billion in assets -- including Bank of America Corp., JPMorgan Chase & Co., Morgan Stanley, Goldman Sachs Group Inc., Wells Fargo & Co. and Citigroup Inc. -- are automatically subject to heightened Fed supervision under Dodd-Frank.
 Non-banks designated systemically important would get Fed oversight similar to that of the large lenders.

 Prudential has said it meets the council’s thresholds for further evaluation and GE Capital, the finance arm of General Electric Co.
-(GE), has said it expects to be named systemically important.
+(GE:US), has said it expects to be named systemically important.
 Russell Wilkerson, a spokesman for the GE unit, declined to comment on the latest stage of the council’s review.

 “The SIFI designation process involves a number of steps, and we will disclose our designation once the final decision has been made,” he said in an e-mail today.
 Bob DeFillippo, a Prudential spokesman, declined to comment.

 MetLife has been regulated by the Fed because it owns a bank.
 The firm is seeking to exit banking to limit oversight, which has prevented the New York-based firm from boosting its dividend or repurchasing shares.

 To contact the reporters on this story: Zachary Tracer in New York at email@example.com; Noah Buhayar in New York at firstname.lastname@example.org.